jhat6/PI-Controller-IMC/README.md

 This program defines a class for a PI tuing closed loop control system using the internal model control method.

-See this reference for background on this tuning method:
+See this reference for background:

 Daniel E. Rivera, Manfred Morari, and Sigurd Skogestad Internal model control: PID controller design